cap-js/docs/get-started/in-a-nutshell.md

 </div>

-::: tip
+::: tip CAP-based services are full-fledged OData services out of the box

-CAP-based services are full-fledged OData services out of the box.
 Without adding any provider implementation code, they translate OData request into corresponding database requests, and return the results as OData responses.

 :::